GamingOP69/GamingOP69/README.md

 </p>

 <p align="center">
-  Built with curiosity, patience, and a respect for good engineering.
+  Built with curiosity, discipline, and respect for good engineering.
 </p>